 Below are examples of what has been covered in the STEM camp coursework in previous years.
 You can clearly see the academic underpinnings, the design principles, the expected outcomes, and the opportunity that exists for the students to discover what is possible inside of each challenge, module, and project.
 Each year the IEEE team of STEM camp specialists reviews the curriculum and updates projects to take into account student and instructor feedback, and to keep things fresh and exciting.

 The result is a curriculum that engages and inspires students, opening up a world of career possibilities in engineering!

 Design/build: Design Think Team Challenge (over the entire 2 weeks)

 Design Thinking Challenge

 Design thinking is a creative process developed at the d.school at Stanford University that helps you design meaningful solutions to problems.
 Student will experience the full cycle in an intro hands-on challenge and then they will step through the process of identifying a problem, developing a “how might we…” statement, defining the problem, designing a solution, and creating a prototype.
-Teams can choose to enter our own home-grown “shark tank” and develop a pitch for their solution.
+At our STEM camp program teams can choose to enter our own home-grown “shark tank” and develop a pitch for their solution.